Percival P. Baxter

 Percival Proctor Baxter (November 22, 1876 – June 12, 1969) was an American politician and philanthropist from Maine.
-The son of canning magnate and Portland, Maine mayor James Phinney Baxter, he served as the 53rd Governor of the U.S. state of Maine from 1921 to 1925.
+The son of canning magnate and Portland, Maine mayor James Phinney Baxter, he served as the 53rd governor of Maine from 1921 to 1925.
 A noted philanthropist, he donated several pieces of land to the public domain including Baxter Woods (Portland), Mackworth Island State Park (Falmouth), and Baxter State Park (Piscataquis County).

 Early life

-Baxter was born into a wealthy family in Portland where his father James Phinney Baxter served six terms as mayor and had made his fortune in the canning industry.
+Baxter was born in a wealthy family in Portland where his father James Phinney Baxter served six terms as mayor and had made his fortune in the canning industry.
 He graduated from Portland High School in 1894, and graduated from Bowdoin College with honors in 1898.
 While at Bowdoin, Baxter founded the school's literary magazine, The Quill.
 He later earned a law degree from Harvard University in 1901, though he never opened a legal practice.
 He went into the family real estate business in Portland.
 He had seven siblings.
 However, he was to inherit the bulk of the family fortune.

-When Baxter was governor he donated a large parcel of forest land to the people of Maine, which became Baxter State Park.
+When Baxter was governor he donated to the people of Maine a large parcel of forest land which became Baxter State Park.
 He said "Man is born to die.
 His works are short-lived.
 Buildings crumble, monuments decay, and wealth vanishes, but Katahdin in all its glory forever shall remain the mountain of the people of Maine."

 Baxter was also a fierce opponent of the Ku Klux Klan of Maine, which supported the career of his political nemesis and successor Ralph Owen Brewster.